netliferesearch/craft-starter/README.md

 > Peow peow!

 * Amazon S3: Craft CMS 2.x doesn't support bucket location Frankfurt because it uses a newer authentication method.

+## Updating from and old Craft starter setup

+1. Get to know this project's `webpack.config.js` and `docker-compose.yml`.
+2. Inside your old project start a new git branch for upgrading.
+And then try to copy over the build setup for asset building and docker container setup.
+You should also compare general.php and .htaccess setups to see if there are lessons to learn from the more up to date craft-starter.
+3. Try, try, try until you get it right.
+Be methodical and commit your progress steadily within the upgrade branch.
+After some thorough testing you can merge the upgrade branch back into master.